ROCm/Tensile/docs/src/reference/nomenclature.rst

 Nomenclature
 ************

+This topic lists and describes the frequently used terms in the Tensile documentation.

 General Matrix Multiplication
 =============================

-General matrix multiplication (GEMM) is a level 3 BLAS operation that computes the product of two matrices, formalized by the equation,
+General matrix multiplication (GEMM) is a level 3 BLAS operation that computes the product of two matrices, formalized by the following equation:

 .. math::
    C = \alpha A B + \beta C

-where :math:`\alpha` and :math:`\beta` are scalars and :math:`A` and :math:`B` are optionally transposed input matrices.
+In the preceding equation, :math:`\alpha` and :math:`\beta` are scalars and :math:`A` and :math:`B` are optionally transposed input matrices.

-.. list-table:: GEMM data types.
+.. list-table:: GEMM data types
    :header-rows: 1
    :widths: 30, 50, 20